Mokshit06/premix/docs/Readme.md

 #### `useRouter`

-`useRouter` is a wraps React Router's multiple hooks into a single hook and provides a few additional benefits
+`useRouter` wraps React Router's multiple hooks into a single hook and provides a few additional methods like `prefetch` to preload a route's assets (CSS and JS) and its data so that the browser can cache it, for faster navigation.

 #### `usePendingLocation`